 Multiple signal layers (left) compared with top layer and adjacent plane view (right)

-- If the digital signals must cross a split in the power reference plane, you can place one or two plane decoupling capacitors (100nF) close to the offending signals.
+- If the digital signals must cross a split in the power integrity reference plane, you can place one or two plane decoupling capacitors (100nF) close to the offending signals.
 This will provide a path for the return current between the two supplies.

 - Avoid routing traces in parallel and broadside as they cause greater amounts of crosstalk than those routed side-by-side.